zhouqiansolab/KSNP/README.md

   ## The k-mer size supports INT value from 2 to 5.
 Default value is set to 2.
   ## BAM file contains the aligned reads.
 It must be sorted and indexed.
   ## FASTA file is the reference sequence used for reads alignment and variants calling.
 It should be indexed by 'samtools faidx'
+  ## Users may specify a chromosome using option -c <chr-name> to manually parallize KSNP across chromosomes.
   ## VCF file contains the heterozygous variants to phase.
 It should be properly filtered before phasing.
   ## The output file keeps all varinats in input VCF file but with phased information.
 Without specifying it, the results will be print to stdout.
   ## Sample usage: ksnp -b aln.bam -r ref.fa -v variants.vcf -o phased.vcf